rbisewski/lclusterd/README.md

 The program itself was designed around a standard Debian Linux environment, with the following requirements:

+* docker
+* etcd
+* libcontainer
 * linux kernel 3.19+
-* golang 1.7+
+* golang 1.8+
 * grpc

 Popular distros, such as Debian or Fedora, will likely already contain Linux kernel 4.0 or higher.
-Most or all of the above requirements are probably going to satisfied given the modern nature of golang, which will simply download the referenced repo as needed.
+Most or all of the above requirements are probably going to satisfied given the popularity of docker and the ease of obtaining dependencies via go get.

 In the event that this program does not appear to work on a particular non-mainstream distro.
 Feel free to contact me if you need assistance